georgewallace/elasticsearch/docs/reference/data-analysis/text-analysis/analysis-stop-tokenfilter.md

 `remove_trailing`
 :   (Optional, Boolean) If `true`, the last token of a stream is removed if it’s a stop word.
 Defaults to `true`.

-This parameter should be `false` when using the filter with a completion suggester.
+This parameter should be `false` when using the filter with a [completion suggester](search-suggesters.md#completion-suggester).
 This would ensure a query like `green a` matches and suggests `green apple` while still removing other stop words.
-For more information about completion suggesters, refer to [](/reference/elasticsearch/rest-apis/search-suggesters.md)

 ## Customize [analysis-stop-tokenfilter-customize]

 To customize the `stop` filter, duplicate it to create the basis for a new custom token filter.
 You can modify the filter using its configurable parameters.

-For example, the following request creates a custom case-insensitive `stop` filter that removes stop words from the [`_english_`](#english-stop-words) stop words list:
+For example, the following request creates a custom case-insensitive `stop` filter that removes stop words from the [`_english_`](analysis-stop-tokenfilter.md#english-stop-words) stop words list:

 ```console
 PUT /my-index-000001